Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 - If you have an immersion blender, blend up your jam right in your crockpot until smooth.
-If not, using your blender an blending it up in batches will work too, but it will be pretty messy.
+If not, using your blender and blending it up in batches will work too, but it will be pretty messy.

-- Leave the top off of your crockpot and continue to cook on high another 2-3 hours until it has cooked down and is able to stay thick on a spoon.
+- Leave the top off of your crockpot and continue to cook on high for another 2–3 hours until it has cooked down and is able to stay thick on a spoon.

 - Set up your canning station.
-You'll need a water bath canner, at least 3 pint sized canning jars with lids and rings, a canning kit, a big ladle and some towels.
+You'll need a water bath canner, at least 3 pint-sized canning jars with lids and rings, a canning kit, a big ladle, and some towels.